NOTE: 1pm Saturday classes are no longer available. Only private classes are offered.

 Blues/Jazz Bars in Chiang Mai

-North Gate Pub - at Chang Phueg Gate, great Tuesday jam session, Blues on Sundays by the 11pm band
+North Gate Jazz Coop - at Chang Phueg Gate, great Tuesday jam session, Blues on Sundays at 11pm by the Chiang Mai Blues band

 Taphae East - 88 Thapae Rd. (just north of Night Bazaar).
 Fridays at 9:30pm by Chiang Mai Blues Band